MooersLab/pymolsnips/README.md

 The <em>PyMOL.tmbundle</em>  shows up in the Bundles pull-down as <em>PyMOL.pml</em>.
 Select <em>PyMOL.pml</em> and then a new menu will appear with a list of the snippets.
 The descriptions of the snippets are on the left, and the corresponding tab trigger is on the right.
-The snippet can be added to the current *.pml document by selecting the snippet with the GUI or by entering the tab-trigger name.
+The snippet can be added to the current <em>.pml</em> document by selecting the snippet with the GUI or by entering the tab-trigger name.

 The bundle pull-down provides access to a bundle editor.
 This editor can be used to view and change the code in the snippets.

 <p align="center"><img src="https://media.giphy.com/media/dvO0a4s2sArYieymKr/giphy.gif" width="640" height="480" alt="ao tab trigger"/></p>

 <A href=#FASTLINKS2>Return to list of editors above.</A>

 <h3 name="vim">Vim (Universal)</h3>